-Matt Cordon serves as the director of legal writing center and professor of law at Baylor Law.
+Matt Cordon serves as the director of legal writing program and professor of law at Baylor Law.
 He has earned several honors, including a national award for outstanding article from the American Association of Law Libraries.
 He has twice earned faculty awards from Baylor University, including Outstanding Professor for Scholarship among all university tenure-track faculty members in 2004 and Outstanding Professor for Teaching among tenured faculty in 2019.
 He has additionally won young alumnus awards from both Central Methodist University (2006) and the College of Information at the University of North Texas (2009).

 During his career, he has produced a significant quantity of publications.
 Along with Professor Brandon Quarles, he is the coauthor of Researching Texas Law (4th ed.
 2019) and Specialized Topics in Texas Legal Research (2005), both published by William S. Hein & Co., Inc. Researching Texas Law serves as the principal research textbook in all of the research classes at Baylor.
-Cordon and Quarles have also coauthored book chapters on Texas practice materials as well as historical Texas legal information.
+Professors Cordon and Quarles have also coauthored book chapters on Texas practice materials as well as historical Texas legal information.

-Cordon frequently contributes to a variety of other sources.
+Professor Cordon frequently contributes to a variety of other sources.
 His articles have appeared in such publications as Law Library Journal, Baylor Law Review, and The Second Draft.
-He has served as principal author of more than 2,600 essays for West’s Encyclopedia of American Law, Gale Encyclopedia of Everyday Law, American Law Yearbook, Encyclopedia of the Supreme Court of the United States, Gale Encyclopedia of Senior Health, and the International Directory of Business Biographies.
+He has served as principal author of more than 3,700 essays for West’s Encyclopedia of American Law, Gale Encyclopedia of Everyday Law, American Law Yearbook, Encyclopedia of the Supreme Court of the United States, Gale Encyclopedia of Senior Health, and the International Directory of Business Biographies.
 He also regularly serves on editorial review and advisory boards.